Prosenjit Chatterjee: Theatre acting and early years in films (1979–1986)

-Prosenjit's breakthrough role came opposite Vijeta Pandit in Amar Sangi (1987), a highly successful romantic drama directed by Sujit Guha.
+Breakthrough and rise to prominence (1987–1989)

+In 1987, Prosenjit played negative roles in Arpan and Mouno Mukhor, and played the lead role alongside Debashree Roy in Samrat O Shundori.
+The same year, his first breakthrough role came with Sujit Guha's blockbuster musical romance Amar Sangi, alongside Vijayta Pandit.
+Its success turned him into an overnight sensation, eventually taking top spot at the box office that year and emerging as his biggest up to that point of time.
+The music by Bappi Lahiri also played a significant role as the song "Chirodini Tumi Je Amar" sung by Kishore Kumar became a chartbuster, which is still considered as the "love anthem" in Bengal.
+The same year, he made a guest appearance in the film Dolon Chapa, also directed by Guha.

+Prosenjit's next releases were Protipokkho (1988) and Channachara (1988), each being moderately successful.
+That year, actor Samit Bhanja cast him in his directorial debut Ora Charjon, a revisionist Western film.
+He portrayed a man driven to rebellion after his family is killed due to feudal oppression.
+Although his intense and emotionally resonant performance was praised, despite the film's grim tone, the film did not performed well at the box office, as per its high production values.

+Superstardom (1990–2008)

 He made his debut in Hindi cinema with David Dhawan directed Aandhiyan (1990).
 Apart from appearing in a series of masala films, he started doing middle-of-the-road cinema with Chokher Bali which starred Aishwarya Rai Bachchan in her debut Bengali film and which met with critical and commercial success upon release.
 He again came back in doing commercial films and in 2006, he again collaborated with Rituparno Ghosh for Dosar and received the Best Actor Award and National Film Award - Special Jury Award / Special Mention (Feature Film) for his performance in the film.

 In 2009, Prosenjit did once again collaborate with Ghosh for Shob Charitro Kalponik, which starred Bipasha Basu in her Bengali debut, won the National Film Award for Best Feature Film in Bengali.
 In 2010, Prosenjit got another breakthrough by portraying the lead character of Arun Chatterjee in debutant Srijit Mukherji's Autograph, for which he was nominated at MIAAC (Mahindra Indo-American Arts Council) film festival, under the Best Actor category.
 He portrayed the role of Lalon, a noted spiritual leader, poet and folk singer of Bengal in the 19th century in Goutam Ghose directorial Moner Manush and Anthony Firingee in the National Film Awards winning film, Jaatishwar.
 He went to earn further recognition and wider appeal for his roles in the romantic thriller Khawto, the drama Praktan, the thriller Traffic, the drama Shankhachil, the crime film Zulfiqar, the National Film Award winning dramas Mayurakshi and Jyeshthoputro, the historical courtroom film Gumnaami, the drama Nirontor, the dark-comedy Kacher Manush, the thriller Kaberi Antardhan and have committed to star in the Hindi films 3 Dev, alongside Kay Kay Menon, Raima Sen, Karan Singh Grover and Tabeer alongside Neeraj Kabi.